ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 •   Ex.
 “In the expression…”, “In the equation…”, "In the argument...", "In the type signature...", "In the class declaration...", etc.

 **2.)
-Reformatting and rewording of all statements to use tags.
+Reformatting and rewording of "expected vs. actual" statements to use tags.
 This is meant to unify the many different types of messages.**

-The general format would look something like this for each error message:
+The general format would look something like this for each "expected vs. actual" error message:
 ::
  Expected type [E] but the underlined code below has type [A].
  [E] (expected type goes here)